RamonSLPS/DEG-AS-Analysis/README.md

-This pipelines are built to study the Differentialy Expressed Genes and the occurrence of Alternative Splicing events parting from RNAseq data obtained from public databases, like Ensembl or NCBI.
+This pipelines were made to study Differentialy Expressed Genes and the occurrence of Alternative Splicing and isoform switching events parting from two biological triplicates of paired-end RNAseq data.

 Pre-requirements and tools:
 - Trimmomatic